 One of the most difficult-to-obtain game consoles this year isn’t a PlayStation or Xbox.
 There is only an online version of this product.
 Most casual gamers probably haven’t heard of it.
-I’m talking about the $400 Steam Deck, a console that’s just as practical as it sounds.
+I’m talking about the $400 Steam Deck, a console just as practical as it sounds.
 With a touch screen and the guts of a supercomputer, the hand-held device consists of a thick slab of bulky black plastic.

 This is like a child born from a Nintendo Switch and a gaming computer.
 Also, Steam is a great way to buy games, especially when they’re on sale.
-However, sometimes glitches occur Steam Deck Store not loading or greyed out that you can’t seem to fix.
+However, sometimes glitches occur in the Steam Deck Store not loading or greyed out that you can’t seem to fix.
 That’s the reason why we are here.
 This article will tell you some effective ways to easily resolve if the Steam Deck Store is not loading or greyed out.
 So, let’s get started with the guide.

 What Causes the Steam Deck Store Not Loading Error?